 4. Improve immunity

-Broccoli contains nutrients that can enhance the detoxification function of the liver, which can help improve protection and strengthen the child’s body.
+Broccoli contains nutrients that can enhance the liver’s detoxification function, which can help improve protection and strengthen the child’s body.
 He does not need to take medicine often and is not afraid to be infected by his classmates at school!

 5. Prevention of chronic diseases

 The flavonoids in broccoli have significant effects.
-It can improve the function of blood vessels so that most chronic diseases such as cardiovascular disease, kidney disease, diabetes, etc. can be slowly prevented, and it can also help to treat them.
+It can improve the function of blood vessels so that most chronic diseases such as cardiovascular disease, kidney disease, diabetes, etc., can be slowly prevented.
+It can also help treat them.